Bayan Al Quran Academy

 Read the Quran Explanation while learning Arabic

-While learning Arabic, you can read the Quran in whichever other language and pray in whichever other language -only until you master the arts of the Arabic language of course- and you will get rewarded for reading it in the other language for sure, but perhaps not as much rewarded as when reading the Quran in Arabic.
+While learning Arabic, you can read the Quran in whichever other language and pray in whichever other language -only until you master the arts of the Arabic language of course- and you will get rewarded for reading it in the other language such as English for sure, but perhaps not as much rewarded as when reading the Quran in Arabic.

 It will definitely help you become more acquainted with the essence of the Quran and the core of Islam to listen to the Quran’s recitation in Arabic and read extensively on its meaning and explanations of the verses.